City of Cape Canaveral stormwater resilience infographic, utilizing CMCE Lightning Suppression technology.

 The installation was completed with zero disruption to operations and provides a passive, low-maintenance layer of protection designed to support operational continuity, reduce risk exposure, and enhance long-term building resilience for this luxury coastal property.

-St. Michael & All Angels Church with blue sky, church tower, tree, and heat maps of church grounds showing the before and after affects of the installation of the CMCE Lightning Suppression System
+St. Michael & All Angels Church showing the affects of the installation of the CMCE Lightning Suppression System

 St. Michael & All angels episcopal church